sawaken-experiment/Shallo-Scheme/README.md

-shallow-scheme
+Shallo-Scheme
 ==============
-shallow-scheme is my own implementation of Scheme language.
+Shallo-Scheme is my own implementation of Scheme language.

 Many essential elements of Scheme language are implemented.

 (But, this implementation does NOT meet any official Scheme SPEC such as R5RS, R6RS.
-So, shallow-scheme is not Scheme exactly.)
+So, Shallo-Scheme is not Scheme exactly.)

 ### Features ###